-The Dockerfile contains a health check that uses curl to retrieve an end-point (api/health) from the API-server.
-Officially, this end-point does not exist, but since the server returns an empty JSON file for non-existing endpoints it works for checking the health of the API-server.
+The Dockerfile contains a health check that uses curl to retrieve an API (api/health) from the server.
+Officially, this API does not exist, but since the server returns an empty JSON file for non-existing endpoints it works for checking the health of the server.

-The API-server uses the following environment variables: --
+The external server uses the following environment variables:

-Name Default value Description API_SERVE 5001 Port of the API-server.
-API_SERVE WARNING Log level.
-Allowed values are DEBUG, INFO, WARNING, ERROR, and CRITI-CAL.
+Name Default value Description EXTER- NAL_SERVE 5001 Port of the external server.
+EXTER- NAL_SERVE WARNING Log level.
+Allowed values are DEBUG, INFO, WARNING, ERROR, and CRITICAL.
 DATABASE mongodb:// root:root@dat Mongo database connection URL.
 LDAP_URL ldap:// ldap:389 Comma-separated list of LDAP connection URL(s).
 LDAP_ROOI dc=example, dc=org LDAP root distinguished name.
-LDAP_LOOK cn=admin, dc=example, dc=org LDAP lookup user distinguished name.
-LDAP_LOOK admin LDAP lookup user password.
-LDAP_SEAF • • LDAP search filter.
+LDAP_LOOF cn=admin, dc=example, dc=org LDAP lookup user distinguished name.
+LDAP_LOOF admin LDAP lookup user password.
+LDAP_SEAF The state of the s LDAP search filter.
 With this default search filter, users can use either their LDAP canonical name (cn) or their LDAP user id to login.
 The \$username variable is filled by Quality-time at run time with the username that the user enters in the login dialog box.
 LOAD_EXAM True Whether or not to import example reports in the database on start up.
 FOR- WARD_AUTE False Whether or not to enable forward authentication.
 FOR- WARD_AUTE X-Forwarded-U Header to use for getting the username if forward authentication is turned on.
-USER_SESS 120 Duration of user session in number of hours.